lipemat/lazy-load/Readme.md

 2. Lazy load avatars
 3. Exclude images using `data-lazy-disable` attributes
 4. Allow data attributes through `kses`
-5. Template tags for automatically rendering images with lazy load disabled
+5. Template tags for automatically rendering images with lazy load disabled.
+6. Support for filtering the distance before the images are loaded.

 ## Frequently Asked Questions

-### How do I exclude images
+### How do I exclude images?
 Add a `lazy-load-disable` attribute to any image to exclude it.
 Attributes may be passed to common image functions like `get_the_post_thumbnail()` or within the markup of content.

 ```php